Kirdow/node-twitch/README.md

 # node-twitch
+<ins>**NOTE(Kirdow)**</ins>: *This repository is a fork made for use specifically with my own private bot.
+It's only pulled from upstream when necessary to fix core issues.
+If you have issues with this repository, don't reach out to upstream as it's not an issue with theirs.*

 This package is a wrapper around the Twitch Helix API.
 It is written in Typescript and provides in-editor documentation for all methods and options.
 All methods are named after their endpoint names in the [Twitch API Reference](https://dev.twitch.tv/docs/api/reference).

 > **NOTE**: This package is still under development.
 All endpoints are not yet supported.
 See documentation for all supported endpoints.